Home DM News History of the Sapphire Stone

 Selecting and crafting only the finest of jewels, our collection of sapphire jewellery perfectly echoes the rich history through modern design.
 The most important quality in any sapphire jewellery piece is colour, and for the sapphires in our collections, we select only the most beautiful velvet-blue stones, a deep but slightly smoky royal blue made famous by the unmistakable sapphires of Kashmir.

-Sapphire bangle from david morris
+Sapphire bangle

 Send a message